Do you have a strong-willed child? One who won’t back down and turns most discussions into a debate they’re determined to win? Lucky you…here’s why:

 “Not really – I was thinking we could play a game or go on a walk.
 Besides, you know we only watch one movie a week.”

 With that, her eyes begin to narrow and fists clench as she starts to stare me down.
 I know that face well.
 It’s the face of a determined girl who wouldn’t be backing down anytime soon.
-Who’s determined to get her way no matter what it takes or how long.
+A girl who expects to get her way no matter what it takes or how long.

 And so it continues – four more pleas to watch a movie followed by four more explanations.
 By the fifth time, I’m done and just stop answering.
 Nothing I say will be good enough.